opendigital/smart-energy-game/tests/game.output.main.md

   ------------- -----------------------------------------------------------------------------------------------------------------------------
   answer\_key   `{'q1': 3}`
   can\_review   `True`
-  page\_title   `'Comprehension: Quiz 1/4'`
+  page\_title   `'Comprehension Quiz 1/4'`
   progress      `'Quiz'`
-  quiz\_hint    `'Please proceed to Review Instructions.
+  quiz\_hint    `'Please proceed to review Instructions.
 You will then return to this question and have one more opportunity to answer it'` show\_hint    `False`
   ------------- -----------------------------------------------------------------------------------------------------------------------------